 end;

-Our applications use exactly the same way to implement the support for user-managed translations.
-SIL Editor, Dictionary Manager as well as Resource Builder all use this technique.
+It’s worth noting that our own applications follow the same approach to support user-managed translations.
+The SIL Editor, Dictionary Manager, and Resource Builder all utilize this technique effectively.

 You can download this article in PDF format here: creating_multilanguage_applications_translated_by_users.pdf.